 Inov-8 Roclite 282 GTX Review Facts

 Trail runners need the right footwear to support them in their environment.
 While standard running sneakers are made to support the foot and to provide comfort, they don’t necessarily have the rugged, aggressive texture needed to survive the rigorous off-road terrain.
 A shoe such as the Inov-8 Roclite 282 GTX is much more useful to the trail runner because of its durable upper, cushioned midsole, and supportive outsole.
-These features will keep the runner balanced throughout their time wearing these shoes, weather it is hiking, mountain climbing, or even jogging in mud.
+These features will keep the runner balanced throughout their time wearing these shoes, whether it is hiking, mountain climbing, or even jogging in the mud.

 This outsole was designed so that the wearer could easily move in a trail-like terrain

 .
 The tread on this Roclite is raised so that the runner can gain an effective grip onto some of the most unstable surfaces.
 The Roclite 282 GTX can provide a solid grip throughout thick surfaces thanks to the sticky rubber throughout the outsole.
-You will always feel in control regardless of the surface you are running on thanks the the lugs on the outsole.
+You will always feel in control regardless of the surface you are running on thanks to the lugs on the outsole.
 The outsole also has the Fascia Band from the midsole onto the heel, which adds extra energy to the runner’s strides.

 The midsole has an average amount of cushioning, which is good because it will provide the comfort needed when running on an unstable surface.
 This part of the Roclite 282 GTX is made with a responsive EVA foam that is full of cushioning

 and flexibility.
 The EVA foam used in this shoe will be able to protect the bottom of the foot by absorbing any shock that happens whenever the runner is on a harder surface.
 EVA is typically found in the average running shoe and will provide the wearer with a fair amount of cushioning.